About the course

 Important dates and deadlines

-This PhD-course deals with theoretical and empirical approaches to the study of Political Psychology.
-Political psychology focuses on applying what is known about human psychology to the study of politics.
+This doctoral course deals with theoretical and empirical approaches to the study of political psychology.
+Political psychology is an interdisciplinary subject which focuses on applying what is known about human psychology to the study of politics.

 The course will deal with questions such as: